ahmedsharif/roman_urdu_to_urdu_corpus/README.md

-# roman_urdu_to_urdu_corpus
+# Roman Urdu to Urdu Language Corpora

-This dataset is crawled from different news websites and paraellel corups for langeuage translation performed.
+This dataset is crawled from different news websites and this paraellel corups is used for langeuage translation.

-The dataset has some data cleaning issues as well
+The dataset has some data cleaning issues as well.
+Therefore before using the dataset you have to perform data cleaning on it.

 Source	                 Number of Sentences	Vocab Urdu	Vocab Roman-Urdu